Refraction and spitting fish

 The archerfish must make allowance for refraction in its spit aim.

-The archerfish does make allowance for this refraction whatever angle it comes at and does not miss with its spit.
+The archerfish makes allowance for this refraction whatever angle it comes at, and does not miss with its spit.